sageyu123/fasr-website/content/authors/ddeboer/_index.md

 ---
 # Display name
-title: Pascal Saint-Hilaire
+title: David DeBoer

 # Full name (for SEO)
-first_name: Pascal
+first_name: David
-last_name: Saint-Hilaire
+last_name: DeBoer

 # Username (this should match the folder name)
 authors:
-  - psh
+  - ddeboer

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Physicist
+role: Research Astronomer

 # Organizations/Affiliations
 organizations: